Uniqueness of radial solutions for the fractional Laplacian: Uniqueness of Ground States

 which follows from the fact that the optimal constant in \eqref{ineq:GN} can be uniformly bounded with respect to $s \geq s_0$ with $s_0$ fixed; see, e.\,g., Lemma A.4 in \cite{FrLe-10} and its proof for $N=1$ dimension; the adaptation to $N \geq 2$ poses no difficulties.
 In view of \eqref{eq:equiv}, we see that \be M_s \sim T_s \sim V_s \gtrsim 1, \ee i.\,e., the quantities are uniformly bounded away from zero.
-Thus it remains to find an upper bound on $M_s$, say.
-To do so, we need a uniform regularity result established next.
+Thus it remains to find an upper bound for one of the quantities $M_s$, $T_s$ or $V_s$.